EVR_MARINE_KEYVISUAL_ADAPTION_ME-LGIM_HEADER_1920x1080_RZ

 Learn more about retrofitting, emissions benefits and real-world applications of the Everllence B&W ME-LGIM engine – a future-proof solution for clean maritime propulsion.

-LPG-fuelled engines like the Everllence B&W ME-LGIP engine are ideally suited for a the application on LPG carriers and shuttle tankers .
-Thanks to their fuel flexibility and environmental benefits, ME-LGIP engines are an attractive choice for both newbuilds and retrofits.
+Methanol-fuelled engines like the ME-LGIM engine are highly versatile and suited for a wide range of maritime applications.
+These include container vessels of all sizes, product tankers, very large crude carriers, numerous bulk carrier sizes, roll-on/roll-of ships, and pure car and truck carriers.
+Thanks to their fuel flexibility and environmental benefits, ME-LGIM engines are an attractive choice for both newbuilds and retrofits.

 Downloads